Jimmy Garoppolo Player Prop Bets for NFL Week 12 | San Francisco vs. Minnesota 11/28/2021

 Season Stats

-- He also has 40 rushing yards on 27 carries (with three touchdowns), averaging 4.0 yards per game.
+- He has added 40 rushing yards on 27 carries with three touchdowns, averaging 4.0 yards per game.

-- The 49ers, who rank 18th in the NFL in points scored, have dropped back to pass 50.9% of the time while running the football 49.1% of the time.
+- The 49ers have thrown the ball in 50.9% of their plays from scrimmage this year while running the ball 49.1% of the time.
+This offensive attack ranks 18th in the NFL in points scored.

 - Garoppolo accounts for 45.1% of his team's red zone plays, with 32 of his 254 pass attempts coming from inside the opponent's 20-yard line.